DhavalSonavaria/Source-Code-Publisher/Readme.txt

-The run and compile files are located under the folder named 'project1'.
-The ConvertedWebpages folder is located in this directory.
+The run and compile files are located under the folder named 'project3'.